haoxins/haoxins.github.io/2022/cryptography-real-world-2.md

   - Displaying the concatenation of the two series of numbers to the user

+---

 * **X3DH**: the Signal protocol's handshake
 * Signal's key exchange, **X3DH**, combines three
   (or more) DH key exchanges into one.
-* The three different types of DH keys that Signal uses:
+* The __three__ different types of DH keys that Signal uses:
-  - *Identity keys* These are the long-term keys that represent the users.
+  - `Identity keys` These are the long-term keys that represent the users.
 You can imagine that if Signal only used identity keys, then the scheme would be fairly similar to PGP, and there would be no forward secrecy.
-  - *One-time prekeys* In order to add forward secrecy to the key exchange, even when the recipient of a new conversation is not online, Signal has users upload multiple single-use public keys.
-They are simply ephemeral keys that are uploaded in advance and are deleted after being used.
+  - `One-time prekeys` In order to add forward secrecy to the key exchange, even when the recipient of a new conversation is not online, Signal has users upload multiple single-use public keys.
+  - They are simply ephemeral keys that are uploaded in advance and are deleted after being used.
-  - *Signed prekeys* We could stop here, but there's one edge case missing.
+  - `Signed prekeys` We could stop here, but there's one edge case missing.
 Because the one-time prekeys that a user uploads can, at some point, be depleted, users also have to upload a medium-term public key that they sign: a signed prekey.
-This way, if no more one-time prekeys are available on the server under your username, someone can still use your signed prekey to add forward secrecy up to the last time you changed your signed prekey.
-This also means that you have to periodically rotate your signed prekey.
+  - This way, if no more one-time prekeys are available on the server under your username, someone can still use your signed prekey to add forward secrecy up to the last time you changed your signed prekey.
+  - This also means that you have to periodically rotate your signed prekey.
 * Signal's flow starts with a user registering with a number of public keys.
 If Alice wants to talk to Bob, she first retrieves Bob's public keys (called a prekey bundle), then she performs an X3DH key exchange with these keys and creates an initial message using the output of the key exchange.
-After receipt of the message, Bob can perform the same on his side to initialize and continue the conversation.
+  - After receipt of the message, Bob can perform the same on his side to initialize and continue the conversation.

 * https://signal.org/docs/specifications/x3dh/

-* **Double Ratchet**: Signal's *post-handshake* protocol
+* **Double Ratchet**: Signal's post-handshake protocol

 * https://signal.org/docs/

-* The state of end-to-end encryption

-* Signal has open sourced a lot of its code, but it lacks documentation and can be hard to use correctly.
+* Signal has open sourced a lot of its code, but it lacks documentation and can be __hard__ to use correctly.
 * On the other hand, you might have better luck using a decentralized open source solution like **Matrix**, which might prove easier to integrate with.
-  This is what the French government has done.
+  - This is what the French government has done.

+---

 * Other protocols, like **Matrix**, attempt to standardize federated protocols for end-to-end encrypted messaging.
-Federated protocols are open protocols that anyone can interoperate with (as opposed to centralized protocols that are limited to a single application).
+  - Federated protocols are open protocols that anyone can interoperate with
+    (as opposed to centralized protocols that
+    are limited to a single application).

 ## User authentication

-* You should think of **authentication** as a term used in cryptography to convey
-  *two different concepts* depending on the context:
+* You should think of **authentication** as a term used in cryptography to convey two __different__ concepts depending on the context:
   - **Message/payload authentication** You're
     proving that a message is genuine and